The best life insurance for couples – Updated 2022

 Joint policies do not have an option for splitting the coverage in two for any unforeseen reason.
 While we hope that every relationship lasts, the reality is that is not always the case.
 In the event you decide to end your marriage or relationship, you will not be able to split your joint policy.
 In such a case, you may likely have to cancel the joint policy, and both you and your partner will have to purchase new policies.

 That said, most joint policies allow you to take individual life insurance coverage without undergoing medical underwriting upon divorce or dissolution.
 We cover the subject of joint versus single life insurance coverage in depth here if you are searching for more information about this particular situation.
+Read more about life insurance and divorce.

 Lastly, joint policies include only one death benefit and thus only pays out once.
 With a joint first-to-die insurance policy, if the survivor wishes to obtain new coverage it may not be easy to qualify later in life.
 And, if you do qualify, you can bet on coverage being more expensive in your later years.